snlandis/REACT-Boilerplate/README.md

 this is a barebones boilerplate to start a react application.
 It is already prepped to deploy to heroku.

-to install - fork - clone - run npm install - enjoy
+to install - fork - clone - run npm install - run webpack or webpack -w in the command line - then node server.js - enjoy

 install includes -